sposso/CBIS-DDSM-DATASET/README.md

 This script is used to create the test and training set  according to the standardized split given by the official  [paper](https://www.nature.com/articles/sdata2017177).
 The path of all images is stored in a dataframe which is saved as CSV file.

 ### Bonus :
-In this [repository](https://github.com/sposso/Deep_learning_to_improve_breast_Cancer_pytorch), I implemented the deep learning classifier introduced in the [paper](https://www.nature.com/articles/s41598-019-48995-4) "Deep Learning to Improve Breast Cancer Detection on Screening Mammography" using PyTorch.
+In this [repository](https://github.com/sposso/Deep_learning_to_improve_breast_Cancer_pytorch), I implemented the deep learning classifier introduced in the [paper](https://www.nature.com/articles/s41598-019-48995-4) "Deep Learning to Improve Breast Cancer Detection on Screening Mammography" using PyTorch and CBIS_DDSM dataset.
 The original code and model are available [here](https://github.com/lishen/end2end-all-conv).
 However, this  code is in Keras.
 My  main goal is to provide an understandable implementation of this model, which can be helpful for everyone, especially those who are beginning to work with deep learning and are interested in medical applications.